KathrynLaing/DQ-Pruning/README.md

 * Rank Prioritisation - Selects a leaf with maximal rank, *r*, value.
 * Rank + Difference Prioritisation - Selects a leaf, *o*, with maximal *r(o) + L_D(o, o_1)* value (for the query '*o_1>o_2*?').

-The latter two are our suggested heuristics, based upon our rank values introduced in ARXIV LINK.
+The latter two are our suggested heuristics, based upon our rank values introduced in Laing et al. (2018).
 Search directions with higher rank (or rank + diff.) values are more likely to either be successful in reaching o_1 or to terminate quickly.
 Thus, it makes sense to prioritise these directions.